 But these people do seem to be cut from a different cloth.
 It appears that their value systems are so deeply entrenched that when faced with a challenging situation, they don’t think—they just do.
 They don’t need time to think because they’ve already chosen the way they want to live.

 Jon Meis was this type of hero, and in acting alone, he inspired others to act.
 But if Meis had not stepped forward, it’s highly possible that no one else would have.
 The “bystander effect” is a groupthink paralysis by which many people, assuming that others in the group will help, do nothing.
 The larger the group, the less inclined people are to act.
-Basically what occurs is a shifting of personal responsibility: I don’t have to help because certainly someone else will.
+Basically, what occurs is a shifting of personal responsibility: I don’t have to help because I’m certain someone else will.

-In a notorious case from 2009, a 15-year-old girl was repeatedly beaten and gang-raped outside her high school’s homecoming dance in Richmond, Calif.
+In a notorious case from 2009, a 15-year-old girl was repeatedly beaten and gang-raped outside her high school’s homecoming dance in Richmond, California.
 About two dozen people watched, but no one called police during the nearly 2½-hour attack… until one woman finally did.
 She did not witness the attack; she had only heard about it.